logo

 • If you’re a freelancer earning remotely from a U.S. client, cite Article 15 of the tax convention, which relates to independent personal services.
 This article states that, as an Indian resident, your income is generally taxable only in India unless you have a fixed base in the U.S. or spend 90+ days there in a year.

-• Your entry in Line 10 might look like this:“The beneficial owner is claiming the provision of Article and Paragraph 15 (1) of the treaty identified on line 9 above to claim a 0% rate of withholding on income from independent personal services.”
+• Your entry in Line 10 might look like this: “The beneficial owner is claiming the provision of Article and Paragraph 15 (1) of the treaty identified on line 9 above to claim a 0% rate of withholding on income from independent personal services.”

 • You can also add details about the services you provide (e.g., design, marketing, or accounting) for more clarity.

-Part III: Certification
+Part III: Certification Process

 • Carefully review the form to ensure all details are correct.